kroa38/RaspLogger/README.md

 use Gparted to resize the root partition and create a new extended
 and logical partition : Name this one: home

-edit file /etc/fstab to auto mount the new partition
+edit file /etc/fstab to auto mount the new partition and add for example:
 PARTUUID=0eb18792-05  /home ext4  rw,user,auto,exec 0  0

+5)
+Copy from rootfs the 'pi' directory to the new partition /home Remove from rootfs the /home directory

 5)
 Update and upgrade system: